edogola4/brandon/README.md

 - [Contact](#contact)

 ## Introduction
 This portfolio website serves as a personal branding platform where I display my development skills, work experience, and academic achievements.
-It's designed to provide an overview of my expertise in building full-stack web applications and AI-based systems.
+It’s designed to provide an overview of my expertise in building full-stack web applications and AI-based systems.

 ## Features
+- **Interactive Chatbot**: Newly incorporated chatbot to assist visitors, answer questions, and provide more information about my portfolio and skills.
-- A clean, responsive design optimized for different screen sizes.
+- Clean, responsive design optimized for different screen sizes.
 - Easy navigation through sections such as Home, About, Skills, Projects, Experience, and Contact.
-- **Interactive Chatbot**: Newly incorporated chatbot that provides a dynamic and engaging way for visitors to learn more about my portfolio, skills, and projects.
-- Integrated social media icons with links to my LinkedIn, GitHub, Twitter, and Instagram profiles.
+- Integrated social media icons with links to LinkedIn, GitHub, Twitter, and Instagram profiles.
-- A downloadable PDF resume for easy access to my professional details.
+- Downloadable PDF resume for easy access to professional details.

 ## Technologies Used
 - **HTML5**: For creating the structure of the website.